jcampbell57/naval-warfare/README.md

 This project could be improved with:

-- More game modes
+- Single player difficulty modes
 - Ship icons to indicate ship placement instead of tile background color
-- Responsive design for mobile or tablet use
-- Improved styling
+- Animations or transitions for hit & miss attacks

 ### Notes